In this guide

 For expats arriving on assignment with a large employer, the relocation process is often handled through the company’s HR function, and Amstelveen has agencies experienced in settling international staff.
 Independent job seekers will find that the main employers are in the centre of Amsterdam rather than Amstelveen itself — the metro link makes this workable, but you should factor in commute time.

 For salary benchmarking use the Salary Checker.
+Use the 30% Ruling Calculator to see how much tax you could save.
+If you have a foreign degree, check recognition requirements with the Diploma Evaluator.
 See the Working in the Netherlands guide for broader context on employment rights, contracts, and tax.

 Getting Registered